ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Usually, you will want to implement the services used by the workflow the traditional way (or using their own workflows).
 For example, instead of using `System.Net.Http.HttpClient` to call a web api, create interface and implementation and have the logic there.

 Here is what the workflow may look like in code.
-Notice that I use ASP.NET Core's `IServiceProvider` to resolve references to the message bus and I created some extensions to make the code more readable.
+Notice that I use .NET's `IServiceProvider`, used in ASP.NET core for resolving instances.
 The workflow below will backup all files updated since last transfer files concurrently.
 We have created parallelism.

 ```csharp